On a long-dormant pad in Florida, a rocket that could challenge SpaceX’s dominance is poised to launch

 The uncrewed launch vehicle, called New Glenn, will mark Blue Origin’s first attempt to send a rocket to orbit, a feat necessary if the company hopes to chip away at SpaceX’s long-held dominance in the industry.

-New Glenn is set to lift off from Cape Canaveral Space Force Station as early as next week.
+New Glenn is set to lift off from Cape Canaveral Space Force Station as early as Sunday during a three-hour launch window that opens at 1 a.m.
+ET.
+A livestream of the mission is slated to kick off about an hour before liftoff on YouTube and Blue Origin’s website, the company said via email.

 The rocket, which stands about as tall as a 30-story building, consists of several parts: The first-stage rocket booster gives the initial thrust at liftoff.
 Atop the booster is an upper rocket stage that includes a cargo bay protected by a nose cone that will house experimental technology for this mission.